TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/2-Configuring-and-embedding-Frontend-Plugins.rst

    defined with :php:`configurePlugin`, do not.

 The fourth, optional argument is also an array that is composed as the previous one.
-However, this one contains the Controller-Action combinations, which are _not_ stored in the cache.
+However, this one contains the controller-action combinations, which are _not_ stored in the cache.
 These are especially those actions that issue a form.
 The methods :php:`createAction()` or the :php:`updateAction()` shouldn't be explicitly used here because they don't produce any result code that must be stored in the cache.